Levels Of Anxiety

 - Live in the present.

-Due to the major life changes, losses, and the stresses of health issues that increase as people get older, they are more anxious.
-Some studies state that there is 1 out of 5 older adults that experience anxiety that needs treatment.
+Due to the major life changes, losses, and stress of health issues that increase as people get older, they are more anxious.
+Some studies state that there is 1 out of 5 older adults experience anxiety that needs treatment.
 Some people who develop generalized anxiety disorder (GAD) during early childhood tend to lean toward alcohol abuse to reduce anxiety but eventually leads to other mental health disorders.

 How do I get diagnosed with anxiety?